Gilad Efrat: Biography

 Gilad Efrat was born in 1969 in Beersheba, Israel.
 In 1995 he completed his BA in the Bezalel Academy of Arts and Design in Jerusalem.
-In 1997 he presented his first solo exhibition in Hakibutz Gallery for Israeli art in Tel Aviv and has since participated in numerous solo and group exhibitions at museums and galleries around the world, including in Austria, Italy, Bosnia and Herzegovina, Germany, Denmark, Texas, New York, Scotland and Philadelphia.
+In 1997 he presented his first solo exhibition in Hakibutz Gallery for Israeli art in Tel Aviv and has since participated in numerous solo and group exhibitions at museums and galleries around the world, including in Austria, Italy, Bosnia and Herzegovina, Germany, Denmark, Texas, New York City, Scotland, and Philadelphia.

 in 2003 he completed his MFA in the joint program of Bezalel Academy of Art and Design and the Hebrew University of Jerusalem.
-In 2004, he participated in the Core Residency program at the Museum of Fine Arts, Houston, Texas, which included a two year residency and a creative practice scholarship.
+In 2004, he participated in the Core Residency program at the Museum of Fine Arts, Houston, Texas, which included a two-year residency and a creative practice scholarship.

-Since 2008, Efrat has been a Senior Lecturer at the Shenkar College of Engineering and Design in Ramat-Gan, in the Multidisciplinary Art Department.
+Since 2008, Efrat has been a senior lecturer at the Shenkar College of Engineering and Design in Ramat-Gan, in the Multidisciplinary Art Department.
 In 2018 he received a professorship by the Council for Higher Education.
 He previously taught also at Rice University in Houston, Texas, and in the Department of Art at the Bezalel Academy of Art and Design.

 Efrat was most recently the subject of a large-scale solo exhibition at The Israel Museum, titled Gilad Efrat: Inside Painting, which opened July 16, 2019, and ran through January 4, 2020.

 He lives and works in Tel-Aviv.